-Cockroaches are known throughout the world, from small cockroaches in the north to much larger ones that permeate the south.
-In addition to being incredibly gross, they’re a prime nuisance both inside and outside the home.
+Cockroaches are known throughout the world.
+In addition to being dangerous to human health, they’re a prime nuisance both inside and outside the home.
 So how does one deal with cockroaches inside the household?

 How do cockroaches get into the bedroom?

-Roaches in the bedroom are certainly more common than one might think.
+Roaches in the bedroom are certainly possible, even though it’s not an obvious source of food and water.
 The bedroom is full of dead skin and hair that many people often overlook.

 Underneath dressers and inside closets are popular hiding spots for roaches, as it offers shelter and food – as long as you don’t clean those places.

 And if you have roaches in your bedroom it’s obviously bad news.
 But can roaches climb walls and beds?
-The answer is yes.
-Roaches can climb virtually any surface, such as walls, windows, and yes, even beds.
-On top of this innate climbing ability, roaches can also fly.
+The answer is yes (though some, like the Oriental cockroach, don’t climb as well as others).
+Roaches can climb many different types of surfaces, such as walls, furniture, and yes, even beds.
+On top of this innate climbing ability, many roaches can also fly (though not the Oriental cockroach).
 Not only is this terrifying, but it makes disposing of the roach very frustrating.

 Signs of roaches inside the home

-The most obvious sign that you may have cockroaches living in your home is the presence of roach feces.
-Cockroach droppings may be concentrated on the wall behind large appliances, and almost looks like pepper on the walls.
-A little bit of fecal matter may be indicative of one or two roaches, while an almost blackish-brown spray may mean you have an infestation.
+The most obvious sign that you may have cockroaches living in your home is seeing a cockroach.
+A close second, however, is the presence of roach feces.
+Cockroach droppings may be concentrated on the wall behind large appliances.
+Its appearance will vary depending on species, but it could resemble black pepper or coffee grounds, or be deposited as oval-shaped pellets or simply brown staining.
+A little bit of fecal matter may be indicative of one or two roaches, while a large collection of pellets or a widespread stain may mean you have an infestation.